Osteoclave/shadowrun-randomizer/README.md

      Generating...
      Generated winnable seed on attempt #282
      ```
-* To view the spoiler log for the resulting ROM, use `-v`
+* To view the spoiler log for the resulting ROM, use `-l`
 * To perform a dry-run (do all the randomization, but don't generate a new ROM), use `-n`
-   * This can be useful with `-s` and `-v` to preview the outcome for a given seed.
+   * This can be useful with `-s` and `-l` to preview the outcome for a given seed.
    * In dry-run mode, the ROM file name is optional and can be omitted.
 * To specify the generated ROM's file name, use `-o OUTPUT_FILE_NAME`